idameitil/sdpl-utilizing-gts/README.md

 This will create the folder `data/wzy/ssn-clusterings/clustering/[timestamp]` which contains a folder `clusters` with fasta files for all the clusters and jobscripts for making MSAs, a `metadata.txt`, `info.txt`, `clusters.tsv`, `included.txt`, `network`, `report.md` and `submit.sh`.
 Then, it copies all this to the HPC and submits the jobs.

 When all jobs are finished (check with bstat), run locally: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/ssn-clusterings/clustering/[timestamp]/clusters/ data/wzy/ssn-clusterings/clustering/[timestamp]`

-*** New end ***

-*** Old ***

-### Get clusters
-Fragment sequences are manually added to the file `data/wzy/blast/ssn-clusterings/banned`.
-These will not be included in the clusters.

-To get the clusters in the SSN, change the thresholds in `src/ssn-clustering/get-clusters.py` to the desired ones and run `src/ssn-clustering/get-clusters.py [timestamp]`.

-This will create the folder `data/wzy/ssn-clusterings/clustering/[timestamp]` which contains a folder `clusters` with fasta files for all the clusters, a `metadata.txt`, `info.txt`, `clusters.tsv`, `included.txt` and `network`.

-### Make MSAs and logos

-To make MSAs and logoplots of the clusters run `src/ssn-clustering/prepare-cluster-alignments.py [timestamp]`.

-This will create a jobscript in each `data/wzy/ssn-clusterings/clustering/[timestamp]/clusters/[cluster_name]` folder, and it will create a `submit.sh`.

-Then, run `scp -r data/wzy/ssn-clusterings/clustering/[timestamp] idamei@transfer.gbar.dtu.dk:/work3/idamei/ssn-clusterings/clustering/`

-On the HPC, run `sh /work3/idamei/ssn-clusterings/clustering/[timestamp]/submit.sh`

-When all jobs are finished, run locally: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/ssn-clusterings/clustering/[timestamp]/clusters/ data/wzy/ssn-clusterings/clustering/[timestamp]`

-*** old end ***